 A. contact David Mathie or Ed Russell or if it's a technical issue, contact Janet van Weringh or Jerry Sharp

 A. Call or email the SOAR office and ask when it would be convenient to drop off your materials that need copying (be sure to call ahead before you decide to drop in to the office - office hours may vary.
 PHONE: 315-267-2690 Office Hours: MWF 9:00-2:00.
 OFFICE LOCATION: 382 Van Housen Extension, SUNY Potsdam.
 EMAIL: email@example.com

 (NOTE: Making many copies for a class - especially a large class - can get expensive and require lots of office time; please keep your number of pages to be copied to a minimum, and request copying at least a week ahead of the class day when they are needed).

 Q. need to cancel your course that hasn't started yet or is already underway, or make some other last-minute change?

-A. Call your SOAR ambassador AND call or email Juanita Blakemore at the SOAR office: firstname.lastname@example.org
+A. Call your SOAR ambassador AND call or email the SOAR Office at 315-267-2690 or firstname.lastname@example.org

 SOME GENERAL INFORMATION ABOUT SOAR PARTICPANTS IN YOUR CLASS